Eye worms: Symptoms, treatment and more

 • Avoid undercooked or raw food when traveling in countries where parasites are common.

-• Apply insect repellant to avoid being bitten by infected flies and bugs.
+• Apply insect repellent to your skin to help avoid being bitten by infected flies and bugs.

 • Use solutions specifically designed for the cleaning, rinsing and storage of contact lenses in your daily lens care.